-I’m currently working on some very large oil paintings of Colorado wildlife; the stag shown here is an example.
+I’m currently working on some very large oil paintings of Colorado wildlife; the stag shown here, measuring 30″ by 44″, is an example.

 I’m also developing a series of oil paintings called “Elegy for the Anthropocene.”
 That term refers to the geologic epoch during which human activities started to have a significant global impact on Earth’s geology and ecosystems.
 Many of these paintings chronicle animals and landscapes that are in peril.